mattdwardle/frontend-react-assignment/README.md

 ## Assignment

-The assigment is to build a mini-application that can add and show tickets using the API.
-You are completely free on how you would realize and structure the application, as long as the requirements are met.
-It's also fine to use a UI library as long as you don't change the provided designs.
+The assigment is to finish this mini-application that can add and show tickets using the API.
+We've already provided a basic folder structure, UI components and initialized the redux store.

+### Pre-installed and used packages
+- React-hook-form - Form state management package
+- Mantine UI - UI component library
+- Redux toolkit - Simplified redux state management
+- Prettier - This project supports prettier

+### Still missing in the application
+- Routing
+- Api calls to the backend to populate the app with data
+- Implementation of the redux store to save the data from the API
+- Form validation (<b>TIP!</b> React-hook-form integrates easily with Yup: https://github.com/jquense/yup)

 ### Requirements